-A special meeting of the ANC’s national executive committee (NEC) last week agreed to refer the lists to the party’s integrity commission after it was revealed that ordinary South Africans had raised the issue of the dodgy additions to the party’s lists with leaders while on the campaign trail.
+A special meeting of the ANC’s national executive committee last week agreed to refer the lists to the party’s integrity commission after the meeting heard that ordinary South Africans had raised the issue of the dodgy additions to the party’s lists with leaders while on the campaign trail.

 He admitted that the campaign was negatively impacted by perceptions of corruption within the party.